akolth/early_buyer_checker-/README.md

 ### Installation Steps

 #### For macOS:
- best run to run this on cli
+ best to run this on cli
 1. **Install Python** :
    - Download and install from [python.org](https://www.python.org/downloads/)
    - Or use Homebrew: `brew install python` via cli